Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 There's a much better place to do this without any hurry: after the boulders, go to the left and jump onto the spiral you'll find there.
 Enter the door to get to Igor's Room.
 In here you'll find Trick and Treats that you can use to do combos.

 **Damage**\
-Same thing with time applies here: watchout for the Guillotines, the mechanical teeths and the Trick and Treats, either in the generator's area or while going to the stairs.
+Same thing with time applies here: watchout for the Guillotines, the mechanical teeths and the Trick and Treats.

-Wait out for the boulders in the ramp before moving.
+Wait out for the boulders in the ramp before moving to be safe.

 **!-Count**\
 You can't taunt the statues or the guillotines, nor you would have time to do these with the timer while going for the stairs.
-Your best, maybe only place, is in Igor's Room at the end of the ramp.
+Your best, maybe only place, is in **Igor's Room** at the end of the ramp.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248683.png">